 Layout Affects Energy Use In A Home

 Did you know that igloos are very energy efficient house designs?
 An igloo is built in a cold climate with a shape that minimizes surface area.
 Why does that matter?
 The reduced surface area reduces interior heat loss.

 Building a house that is very wide and spread out is going to have more heat loss and less efficiency than a house that is compact.
 Building taller can be more efficient than building wider.
 A cube or a sphere are very efficient shapes.
 There will always be trade offs in sustainable house design.
 Don’t think you need to make your house look like an igloo … unless you want to.
 The idea here is compact is better than spread out.
 A compact two story house will tend to be more efficient than a one story spread out house.
 So for example, if you want to build a 2,000 square foot house, building 2 stories with 1,000 sf per story is probably going to be more efficient than building 1 story of 2,000 sf.

 Use Local Materials for a Sustainable House

 Using local materials in your new sustainable house will reduce the need for shipping.
 It’s more green to buy wood that is locally milled rather than ordering it from across the country.
-This is a tough one because you may not have as many options.
+This is a tough one because you may not have as many options based on your location.
 The availability of materials will vary depending where you choose to build your house.

 If there is a local stone quarry why not use their stone for your patio.
 See what locally made materials and products you have available.
 If you live in Pennsylvanian I recommend getting local kitchen cabinets rather than importing designer European cabinets.
 Its more green and you might even find better quality products from local small businesses.

 Recycled Materials For Sustainable House Construction